chivandikwa/chivandikwa/README.md

 - 🤓 I’m currently learning F# and it may just lead to Haskell.
 - 💬  Ask me about Functional Programming, Python and.NET Core.
 - 📫  How to reach me: Instagram [https://www.instagram.com/anashe.photography/)
-- 🚴🏽‍♀️  Fun fact: I love taking photographs or pretty much anything and senseless roadtrips!
+- 🚴🏽‍♀️  Fun fact: I love taking photographs of pretty much anything but mainly I do nature and archticture and senseless roadtrips!